ailchau/Coursera-Getting_Cleaning_Data_Project/README.md

 * run_analysis.R: a script for performing the analysis to tidy the data and create tidy_data.txt.

-* Codebook.md: a code book that describes the variables, the data, and any transformations or work that was performed in run_analysis.R.
+* Codebook.md: a code book that describes the variables, data, and any transformations or work that was performed in run_analysis.R.